WWSF

-WWSF (1220 AM, "104.3 Seacoast Oldies") is a radio station airing an oldies format.
+WWSF (1220 AM, "104.3 The Goat") is a radio station airing a classic hits format.
 Established in 1957 as WSME, the station is licensed to serve Sanford, Maine, United States.
 WWSF is owned by Port Broadcasting.

 History

 WWSF signed on as WSME on November 9, 1957.
 Its original studio was located on lower School Street in Sanford.
 The call letters were changed to WPHX after being purchased by Phoenix Media/Communications Group in 1999.
 The station was silent as its transmitter failed in 2010, but returned to the air in June 2011.